Back to Blog

 Step 1: Receive message from volunteer

-• API call from web interface
+• API call from the web interface

 • Validate volunteer authorization